Taliban 'destroy' IS-K cell after Kabul mosque bombing | DW | 04.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The Taliban claim to have killed several Islamic State members after a bomb blast Sunday.
-The target of Sunday's attack was a memorial service held for the late mother of the Taliban spokesman.
+The target of the attack was a memorial service held for the late mother of the Taliban spokesman.

 No Taliban fighters were said to have been injured in the blast that targeted the memorial service for the group's spokesman's mother Sunday, though several civilians were killed

-The Taliban say they destroyed an IS-K cell north of Kabul Monday following a bomb blast at the Eidgah mosque Sunday targeting the memorial service of the mother of Taliban spokesman Zabihullah Mujahid.
+The Taliban have said they destroyed an IS-K cell north of Kabul Monday following a bomb blast at the Eidgah mosque Sunday that targeted the memorial service of the mother of Taliban spokesman Zabihullah Mujahid.

 On Twitter, Mujahid said a special Taliban unit carried out an operation against its rivals, IS-K, which stands for Islamic State-Khorasan province, in Kabul's 17th district.